narayaralian/catalog/README.md

 ## Acknowledgments

-* This tool was developed as part of the Udacity Full-Stack Web Development Program.
+* This tool was developed as part of the Udacity Full-Stack Web Development Program (https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 Many thanks to the Udacity team for such a great program!
 * Free stock photos from [Pexel] (https://www.pexels.com/) are used for this project.